Blocked Nose Yoga: Clear Sinuses with Targeted Pranayama and Poses

 yoga for blocked nose

-Yoga For Blocked Nose Infographic
+Blocked Nose Yoga Infographic

-yoga for blocked nose infographic
+yoga for blocked nose infographic Blocked Nose Yoga

 Easy Pose – Sukhasana

 Come into a cross legged seated position, removing any extra flesh from underneath the sitting bones to promote length through the spine.
 Hands can rest down in the lap or on the knees.
 Spend a few moments grounding the body and the mind and close the eyes.
 With each breath in, lengthen the spine up nice and tall and with each exhale relax the shoulders down away from the ears.
+This simple seated pose combined with conscious breathing is going to help ground the body and bring awareness away from the mind.
+As you sit and rest in this simple pose, actively release tension from the shoulders, chest and face in order to help with any congestion that has built up in these areas.

 easy pose - sukhasana sara